 Darren heard about Abstract and signed up.
-He created a project and then invited Mika, their frontend engineer and Antonio, a fellow designer to the project.
+They created a Project and then invited Mika, their frontend engineer and Antonio, a fellow designer to the Project.

 ProjectsProjects represent an area of work.
-If you are a product team you may want a project for iOS, Android or web.
-You may want separate projects for your UI library and style guides, and a separate projects for marketing work or sales materials.
-If you are a creative agency each client contract could be a project.
-How you set up your team’s projects depends on how their work is organized.
+If you are on a product team, you may want a Project for iOS, Android, or web.
+You may want separate Projects for your UI library and style guides, and a separate Projects for marketing work or sales materials.
+If you are a creative agency, each client contract could be a Project.
+How you set up your team’s Projects depends on how their work is organized.

-You don’t always have to create a project to begin.
-Someone in your team could start a project and invite you to collaborate.
+You don’t always have to create a Project to begin.
+Someone on your team could start a Project and invite you to collaborate.
 Learn more…

 Step 2 Import FilesPlay Video

 Darren imports Sketch files by dragging and dropping them into the Project or by clicking the “add file” button.

 MasterThese files are your Master files - your single source of truth.
 Each Project has a Master and can consist of one or several Sketch files.
 This way, everyone can look at the Master and use it as reference for their work.

 Remember to always open your Sketch file from Abstract.
 This way, all changes made to your file will be tracked and recorded in Abstract.
 Learn more…

 Step 3 Start a BranchPlay Video